The Whale Library by Judith Vanistendael & Zidrou

 Judith Vanistendael’s illustrations are luminous: the reds and blues against white are striking.
 Hues deepen to reflect differences in mood, weather, and subject.
 I love the port scenes, the boats on shore, the yellow wellies, fishing rigamarole, and lighthouses.

-Gorgeous to look at, with tender and fantastical scenes - but at 80 pages, the story was over before my coffee was.
+The Whale Library is gorgeous to look at, with tender and fantastical scenes - but at 80 pages, the story was over before my coffee was.

 The Whale Library was published by Europe Comics in 2021.